Advanced Touch Screen Control

 Zoom Rooms App

 The Zoom Rooms™ conferencing control application enables the TSW‑1060 to be used as a touch screen control panel for a Zoom Rooms software-based conferencing and collaboration solution.
-The TSW‑1060 offers a superior alternative to a consumer tablet device, providing a more reliable and secure platform with versatile, streamlined options for tabletop, wall mount, and lectern mount installations.
+The TSW‑1060 offers a superior alternative to a consumer tablet device, providing a more reliable and secure platform with versatile, streamlined mounting options.
 Its 10.1 in. color touch screen delivers the same user-friendly Zoom Rooms experience as a typical tablet, but without the risk of misplacing the device.
-Instead of Wi-Fi® communications, the TSW‑1060 uses a wired Ethernet connection to ensure reliable connectivity.9
+Instead of Wi-Fi® communications, the TSW‑1060 uses wired Ethernet to ensure reliable connectivity.9

 The TSW‑1060 may be configured to run the Zoom Rooms app exclusively, or to allow toggling between the Zoom Rooms app and touch screen control mode.
-The toggling option allows for integrating Zoom Rooms conferencing into a larger AV system while providing control for both through one touch screen device.
+The toggling option is used to integrate Zoom Rooms conferencing into a larger AV system while providing touch screen control for both.

 NOTE: The Zoom ultrasonic proximity signal is supported up to an average of 3 ft (1 m) from the TSW‑1060 touch screen to an end user device.
 The range will vary based on environmental noise, the sensitivity of the end user device, and the orientation to the touch screen.